 The project: “Botanical legacies from the Enlightenment: unexplored collections and texts at the crossroads between the humanities and the sciences” (SNF project nr.
 186227) focuses on the botanical collections of Jean-Jacques Rousseau (1712-1778), Jean-Baptiste-Christian Fusée-Aublet (1723-1778), Jean-Frédéric Chaillet (1747-1839), and several of their contemporaries.
 The project views 18th century botany as a body of knowledge and of practices in which a diverse range of actors were involved.
 The research team is examining the historical and scientific value of ancient herbaria, and the possibilities of providing these complex collections online.
+The research is centred on botanists of diverse backgrounds and is divided in three subprojects.

 The first focuses on Rousseau’s herbaria and the specimens that the philosopher collected or obtained from other botanists, including Fusée-Aublet.
 By combining botany, history, and information technology, the aim is to reconstruct these collections, currently dispersed, in the form of a database and a virtual herbarium that will be available online.